Eczema is a problem in which patches of skin turn over into inflamed, itchy, cracked, and rough. Some types can also cause blisters.

-1. Harsh chemicals – may be in the form of soap, detergents, shampoo or any other cosmetic products.
+1. Harsh chemicals – may be in the form of soap, detergents, shampoo or other cosmetic products.

 3. People with Asthma are more prone to Eczema.